femi-cloud/Aurora/README.md

 - **Regional breakdown** — per-region viewership and drop-off, filterable by title
 - **Anomaly detection** — dual detector (relative baseline + IsolationForest), with detection and resolution timestamps, filterable by title/region
 - **Agent recommendations** — Gemini-generated decisions (prioritize dubbing, recut scene, boost market, monitor), filterable by status, actionable in one click (accept/reject), pushed live over WebSocket
+- **The Screening Room (3D mode)** — an immersive alternative view: each title rendered as a glowing sphere on a lit platform, sized by viewer count and colored by anomaly state, with real movie posters floating above as cards.
+An embodied agent orb drifts to whichever title Gemini is currently evaluating and surfaces its finding — with accept/reject actions — directly in the scene.
 - **Natural language queries** — ask a question in plain language, get a generated (read-only, validated) SQL query against ClickHouse plus a plain-language answer
 - **Drop-off prediction simulator** — XGBoost-backed prediction for a given title/region/device combination
 - **Snapshot detail view** — paginated grid of every title/region pair, with a radial drop-off gauge, filterable by time window